scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - Add normative reference to POSIX time and clarify timestamp behavior at wraparound
 - Clarify distinction between SCION ASes and BGP ASes through the text
+- Figure 1: split into two smaller figures to fit in a single page
+- Figure 9 (Path construction example): shorten and remove superfluous AS chain
+- Configuration: clarify text on intra vs inter-domain interface id mappings

 ## draft-dekater-scion-dataplane-09
 {:numbered="false"}